freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### I am interested in being a moderator at freeCodeCamp.
 Where should I start?

-Our community moderators are our heros.
-Their voluntary contributions make freeCodeCamp make freeCodeCamp a safe and welcoming community.
+Our community moderators are our heroes.
+Their voluntary contributions make freeCodeCamp a safe and welcoming community.

 First and foremost, we would need you to be an active participant in the community, and live by our [code of conduct](https://www.freecodecamp.org/news/code-of-conduct/)